Asmi-C/OmniFold-Task/proposal.md

 The evaluation task gave me concrete experience with exactly the problems this project must solve.
 The most important insight: *the gap is not in the numerical data but in the surrounding context*.
 The files contain everything needed to compute histograms, but a physicist receiving them for the first time cannot reliably reproduce a result without significant reverse engineering.
 This proposal directly addresses that gap through a metadata-first design philosophy.

-### Head Start from the Evaluation Task
+### Contribution from the Evaluation Task

-Several components of this project are not starting from scratch, because the evaluation task was explicitly designed to mirror the project's core deliverables:
+Several components of this project are not starting from scratch, because the evaluation task act as the starting pointing of the project's core deliverables:

 | Evaluation Task Deliverable | Corresponding Project Task | Status |
 |---|---|---|